HERE FOR YOU

 To better understand what is going through their plants, Tom White must know what is in their waste.
 This is best done through high-quality waste analysis, which can then build a clear and reliable profile of the materials they receive.

-Michael Trueman, Production Operations Manager at Tom White, had been recommended Alfred H Knight as a reputable provider of waste analysis services:
+Michael Trueman, Head of Production at Tom White, had been recommended Alfred H Knight as a reputable provider of waste analysis services:

 “We wanted to implement material analysis to firstly better understand the composition of the materials we produce.
 With the challenges associated with the fuel and fines markets, we needed data to engage new outlets to provide a contingency for the business.
 I got in touch with Sam Jeynes (Business Development Manager at Alfred H Knight) who is based nearby.
 He was nice and friendly and always made our business feel loved, so we knew they would be a good fit for us.”